-If a discovery is named pursuant to Section 79 of the Petroleum Regulations, the well identification for the discovery well of the petroleum deposit or of one of multiple petroleum deposits that the discovery consists of, is retained in front of the name.
+If a discovery is given a proper name pursuant to Section 79 of the Petroleum Regulations, the well identification for the discovery well of the petroleum deposit or of one of multiple petroleum deposits that the discovery consists of, is retained as a prefix to the name.

-Licensees shall inform the Norwegian Petroleum Directorate as soon as possible about material changes that have occurred following submission of documentation pursuant to Chapter 3.
+Licensees shall inform the Norwegian Petroleum Directorate as soon as possible about material changes that have occurred following submission of documentation pursuant to this chapter.

 The licensee shall, as soon as possible, free of charge and no later than three months following the completion of the individual survey activity, submit the following materials and documentation from the activity to the Norwegian Petroleum Directorate, or the party appointed by the Directorate to manage the data.